AmbassadorGraveyard/ambassador-android-sdk/README.md

 Login to bintray.com and select the Ambassador organization.
 Select the maven repo.
 Select the ambassadorsdk package.

 Click "New version".
-Enter your version number for the name, (ex: "1.1.5").
+Enter your version number for the name.
 Click submit.
 Now click the new version.
 On the right click to upload files using the UI uploader.

 Select the 4 files from the folder you copied to your desktop.
 Set the path like this: